alovajs/alovajs.github.io/docs/tutorial/07-project/01-best-practice/04-manage-cache-by-indexeddb.md

   });
 ```

-In this way, a basic custom cache management is basically completed.
-You can also save the expiration time of the cache, and judge whether it has expired when the cache is matched in `cacheFor`, so as to realize the cache expiration function.
+In this way, basic custom cache management is complete.
+You can also store the cache expiration time and check it when matching the cache in `cacheFor`, thereby implementing cache expiration.

 IndexedDB is just one example of managing caches asynchronously, you can also connect to your cache servers to manage them.